-I was born in the wild in the late 1960s or early 1970s, and brought to Holloman Air Force Base near Alamogordo, NM, in 1974, just a year before it became illegal to import wild-caught chimpanzees into the U.S. Then I was transferred to a private laboratory in Alamogordo called the Coulston Foundation, a now defunct laboratory with the most Animal Welfare Act violations in history.
+I was born in the wild and brought to Holloman Air Force Base near Alamogordo, NM, in 1974, just a year before it became illegal to import wild-caught chimpanzees into the U.S. Then I was transferred to a private laboratory in Alamogordo called the Coulston Foundation, a now defunct laboratory with the most Animal Welfare Act violations in history.

 I was initially used as a control subject for a hepatitis study.
 I had my blood drawn weekly for five months and underwent five liver biopsies during that time.
 I was later put in a gonorrhea study in which I was inoculated with a strain of gonorrhea; I then had weekly sedations for blood and cultures for seven months.
 After another toxicology study, I was reassigned to the breeding program where I was impregnated at least eleven times.
 Most of my pregnancies ended in miscarriage, though I have three surviving children, all of whom were taken from me at birth: Gunther, Libby, and T.J.
 As of 2014, my children are believed to be living at the Alamogordo Primate Facility, a chimpanzee holding facility on Holloman Air Force Base.
 I had at least seven stillbirths.
 Some of these failed pregnancies left me with symptoms such as bleeding, shakiness, and decreased appetite.
 Throughout my nearly 30 years at the Coulston Foundation, I was regularly sedated for liver biopsies and for checkups, even throughout my difficult pregnancies.
 Notes in my file say I was difficult to sedate with a dart gun, and that I was unfriendly to humans.
 A fear of water was also noted for unknown reasons.